Javorník (Jeseník District): 13th–14th centuries

 The first written mention of Javorník is from 1290.
 However, it was probably established earlier, because the Church of the Holy Cross dates from the 1260s.
 A medieval fortress was built here at the turn of the 13th and 14th century and was first mentioned in 1307.
 The village and then the castle were owned by the Bishopric in Wrocław.
 Part of the settlement in the castle grounds gradually took on an urban character, and in 1373 Javorník was first mentioned as a town, although it was not granted town privileges until 1549.

 15th–17th centuries

 In 1428, during the Hussite Wars, Javorník and its fortress were conquered by the Hussites, who held it until 1432.
 In 1432, Javorník was returned to the bishops of Wrocław.
 In 1509, when Prince-Bishop Johann V Thurzo came to power, new development occurred.
-He had rebuilt the fortress into a Renaissance castle, known as Jánský Vrch.
+He had rebuilt the fortress into a Renaissance castle, known as Jánský Vrch Castle.
 He also helped develop silver mining and establish hammer mills in the area.

 In 1576, most of the houses were destroyed by a fire.
 Worse disasters came in the 17th century, when the town was hit by Swedish incursions during the Thirty Years' War and the plague epidemic.
 However, the town soon recovered, even though it was considered ugly.
 Unlike other towns in the area, Javorník avoided Northern Moravia witch trials.